 - Development of novel adsorbents using biochar to remove contaminants from aqueous and soil systems;

-- Design, development and testing of wood plastic biochar composite and testing their mechanical, and thermal properties
+- Design, development and testing of wood plastic biochar composite and testing their mechanical, thermal properties

 - Development of novel biosensors using waste derived black carbon

-Ajit has active collaboration with colleagues from overseas (University of Adelaide; NSW Industry & Investment; Khon Kaen University, Thailand; Purdue University, West Lafayette, USA; Indian Institute of Technology, Kharagpur; University of California, Riverside, USA; Hawaii Natural Energy Research Institute/University of Hawaii, Honolulu) and within NZ (Landcare Research, Auckland Council, Waikato Regional Council).
+Ajit has active collaboration with colleagues from overseas (Tsinghua University, China; NSW Industry & Investment; Khon Kaen University, Thailand; Indian Institute of Technology, Kharagpur and Guwahati, India; University of Wuppertal, Germany; University of Trier, Germany; Shantou University, China; Zhejiang University, China; Korea University, Seoul and Hong University of Science & Technology, Hong Kong) and within NZ (Landcare Research, Auckland Council, Waikato Regional Council).